shaneferrellwv/computer-communications-labs/lab00/README.md

 ## Lab 0 Report

-The Lab 0 recording can be foudn here: https://youtu.be/yZ4rtPVRLr0
+The Lab 0 recording can be found here: https://youtu.be/yZ4rtPVRLr0

 **Summary**